 Ageing Well is a priority for the NHS and the national NHS Ageing Well programme focuses on how we care for our population in the community.
 It’s part of the NHS long term plan which was published in 2019 but more recently the national COVID-19 response and ongoing recovery has also highlighted the importance of providing crisis care within the community to prevent avoidable hospital admissions and accelerate the treatment of people’s urgent care needs closer to home.

 Preventing avoidable hospital admissions is not just about bed management and managing increasing demand, as important as these are.
 But research is clear that even a short stay in hospital leads to physical and mental deconditioning, particularly for older people.
 Deconditioning refers to changes in the body that occur after a period of inactivity, such as bedrest or a sedentary lifestyle.
 It can lead to people finding it difficult to accomplish normal daily activities and remain independent.

 Keeping people well at home is the ultimate aim of the NHS Ageing Well programme.
-There are three elements to the programme:
+There are 3 elements to the programme.

 Focused on improving the health care provision of care home residents.